OFS/opae-sdk/doc/src/ase_userguide/ase_userguide.md

 Use two terminal windows to start the simulation.

-* Terminal 1: Runs ```make sim```.
+* Terminal 1: Runs `make sim`.
 The ASE initializes and the AFU issues a reset and then waits for incoming transactions.
-The software application must wait until the "Ready for Simulation" message display ins.
+The software application must wait until the "Ready for Simulation" message displays.

 Specify the environment variable ```ASE_WORKDIR``` Terminal 1.